brechtm/rinohtype/doc/advanced.rst

 ===============

-This section serves as a guide to the internal workings of rinohtype, and more specifically on how element styling works.
-This will be helpful if you want to create custom style sheets or develop a new frontend.
+This section serves as a guide to the internal workings of rinohtype, and more specifically on how element styling and document templates work.
+This will be helpful if you want to create custom style sheets, design a new document template or develop a new frontend.

 Flowables and Inline Elements